proxy-wasm/proxy-wasm-rust-sdk/README.md

 ### Using WASM filters in Envoy

-Each example can be run with `docker compose` and has matching Envoy configuration.
+Each example can be run with `docker compose` and has a matching Envoy configuration.

 1. Build the examples WASM filters
    ```sh